Clemapfel/jluna/README.md

 + `v0.6`: expression proxy, access to meta features via C++
 + `v0.7`: creating new modules and datatypes completely C++-Side
-+ `v0.8`: thread-safe `cppcall`, parallelization
++ `v0.8`: thread-safety, parallelization
 + `v0.9`: 0-overhead performance version of proxies and `cppcall`
-+ `v1.0`: multiple julia states, save-states: restoring a previous julia state
++ `v1.0`: multiple julia worlds, save-states: restoring a previous julia state
 ---

 ## Documentation

 A step-by-step introduction and reference guide intended for users is available [here](./docs/manual.md).
 Furthermore, all user-facing code has in-line documentation available through most IDEs (or the julia `help?` command).

-Advanced users are encouraged to check the headers (available in `jluna/include`) for implementation details.
+Advanced users are encouraged to check the headers (available in `jluna/include/`) for implementation details.
 They are formatted specifically to be easily understood by 3rd parties.

 ---